 - Eliminate the foundation from your list

-If you decide to eliminate the foundation from your list after looking at the more in-depth summary, then you can officially retire the foundation from your list of prospects.
-If you do remove a foundation from the list, you might want to update your foundation tracker with a note that the foundation no longer requires follow-up.
+If you decide to eliminate the foundation from your list after looking at the more in-depth summary, you can officially retire the foundation from your list of prospects.
+If you do remove a foundation from the list, update your foundation tracker with a note that the foundation no longer requires follow-up.

 Summarizing an Opportunity

 If a foundation has an opportunity that you are interested in possibly responding to, your next step is to review the details.
-This includes everything from the application deadline and award amount to the expected results.
-The foundation summary was about the big picture, the foundation's program areas and interests, leadership, and history.
-The opportunity summary centers on the details of a specific funding opportunity announced by the foundation.
+This includes everything, from the application deadline and award amount to the expected results.
+The foundation summary is about the big picture, the foundation's program areas, interests, leadership, and history.
+The opportunity summary focuses on the details of a specific funding opportunity announced by the foundation.
 Some of the information may overlap between the two profiles, but the opportunity summary has a narrower focus.

-What you capture in your opportunity summary will depend on a few things, including whether you are looking primarily at government grants or foundation grants.
-The opportunity summary form above leans more toward government grants, but it can be used for foundations too.
-Depending on your needs, you may want two templates: one for foundation-sponsored opportunities and a second for government grants.
+What you capture in your opportunity summary will vary depending on whether the opportunity is a government grant or foundation grant.
+The opportunity summary form (see template below) leans more toward government grants, but it can be used for foundations too.
+If you want to create your own templates, you could create one for foundation-sponsored opportunities and a second for government grants.
 If you use a single template, you'll want to make sure that it is comprehensive and has a place for everything you'll want to evaluate across all types of opportunities.

 Using the Opportunity Summary for Go/No-Go Meetings

-The opportunity summary will be helpful to refer to during go/no-go discussions.
-The go/no-go meeting is a meeting of key stakeholders (program staff, finance staff, senior leadership, etc.) to decide whether to pursue an opportunity based on the opportunity costs and benefits and whether the opportunity fits with, and advances, the organization's mission.
+The opportunity summary should be referred to during go/no-go discussions.
+The go/no-go meeting is a meeting of key stakeholders (program staff, finance staff, senior leadership, etc.) to decide whether to pursue an opportunity.
+Among other things, the meeting should review the opportunity costs and benefits and whether the opportunity fits with, and advances, the organization's mission.
 To keep the meeting on track, it helps to refer to a written description of the opportunity that covers all the key points.
 This is where the opportunity summary comes in handy.

-If an opportunity looks interesting and has potential but you don't think you have the resources or required expertise to be competitive, you'll want to strongly consider letting the opportunity go rather than invest in a response that has little chance of resulting in an award.
+If an opportunity looks interesting and has potential, but you don't think you have the resources or expertise to be competitive, you'll want to consider letting the opportunity go instead of investing in a response that has little chance of resulting in an award.

-If the opportunity is a good match with your organization's mission and you have the resources to respond, the opportunity is the match you've been looking for.
-You'll now move into the next phase, which is managing the proposal's preparation.
+If the opportunity is a good match with your organization's mission and you have the resources to respond, you'll move into the next phase, which is managing the proposal's preparation.